A nonamenable type $F_{\infty}$ group of piecewise projective homeomorphisms: Preliminaries

 Although the complex we construct in this article is not a cube complex, cube complexes will play an important role in the proof of contractibility of our complex.

-By a $\emph{regular }n\emph{-cube}$ $\square^n$ we mean a cube in $\mathbb{R}^n$ which is isometric to the cube $[0,1]^n$ in $\mathbb{R}^n$.
-Informally a cube complex is a cell complex of regular Euclidean cubes glued along their faces by isometries.
-More formally, a cube complex is a cell complex $X$ that satisfies the following conditions.
+By a $\emph{regular }n\emph{-cube}$ $\square^n$ we mean a cube which is isometric to the cube $[0,1]^n$ in $\mathbf{R}^n$.
+A cube complex is a cell complex of regular Euclidean cubes glued along their faces by homeomorphisms.
 The metric on such cube complexes is the piecewise Euclidean metric. (see \cite{BridsonH} for details).

-\begin{defn} Given a face $f$ of a regular cube $\square^n$, let $x$ be the center of this face.
-The link $Lk(f,\square^n)$ is the set of unit tangent vectors at $x$ that are orthogonal to $f$ and point in $\square^n$.
-This is a subset of the unit sphere $S^{n-1}$ which is homeomorphic to a simplex of dimension $n-\textup{dim}(f)-1$.
-This admits a natural spherical metric, in which the dihedral angles are right angles. \end{defn}
+Given a vertex $v$ of a regular cube $\square^n$, the link $Lk(v,\square^n)$ is the set of unit tangent vectors at $v$ that point in $\square^n$.
+This is a subset of the unit sphere $S^{n-1}$ which is homeomorphic to a simplex of dimension $n-1$.